 In Q3 2024, a meditation app we managed at RocketShip HQ was running 12 Meta ad sets targeting interest clusters like 'yoga,' 'mindfulness,' and 'sleep disorders.'
-CPAs hovered around $14.80.
+CPAs were elevated and efficiency had plateaued.

 We collapsed everything into a single broad-targeted campaign and instead launched 8 distinct creative concepts, each designed to attract a specific psychographic segment.

-Within 6 weeks, blended CPA dropped to $8.40, a 43% improvement, and Day 7 retention on acquired users increased by 11% compared to the interest-targeted cohort (measured via Adjust's retention tracking methodology).
+Within a matter of weeks, blended CPA dropped meaningfully and Day 7 retention on acquired users improved compared to the interest-targeted cohort (measured via Adjust's retention tracking methodology).
 Practitioners report that creatives in this setup weren't just performing better.

 They were doing the targeting.